Svelte Highlight

 The default Highlight component requires two props:

-: language grammar used to highlight the text
+code: text to highlightlanguage: language grammar used to highlight the text

-Import languages from svelte-highlight/languages
+Import languages from svelte-highlight/languages.

 See the Languages page for a list of supported languages.